ZukoHeiwa/bun-sanityio-shopify-ecommerce-studio-demo/README.md

-# bun-sanityio-movie-studio-demo
+# bun-sanityio-shopify-ecommerce-studio-demo

-bun-sanityio-movie-studio-demo is a simple Sanity io studio with schemas using bun package manager.
+bun-sanityio-shopify-ecommerce-studio-demo is a simple Sanity io studio with schemas using bun package manager.

 ## Table of Contents